 Once Scott and I had done an hour of straight backing, we got a shot at 90 degree sight-side angle backing.
 Like straight backing, it isn't as easy as one might think at first.
 At this school we use a '5 foot' method of backing.
-What that means is, after we set up and start backing into the jack, we start to back very slowly for 5 feet, then determine if we should swing the wheel all the way right or left.
+What that means is, after we set up and start backing into the jack, we start to back very slowly for five feet, then determine if we should swing the wheel all the way right or left.
 The first time I went through the process, I did fine while the instructor talked me through it.
-I know I thought I had it down.
+I thought I had it down.
 Scott then took his turn, and managed to make it through without pulling up once with the instructor talking him through.
 I then had another turn... and my confidence went away rather quickly.
 I swung the tail in too sharply, and thus spent way too many minutes trying to reposition.
 It took the instructor walking me through again to complete the back.
 Ugh.
-I'm just glad that I can go in tomorrow to practice (my school doesn't require students form my state to come in on Fridays).
+I'm just glad that I can go in tomorrow to practice (my school doesn't require students from my state to come in on Fridays).

 The scariest part of the drive was the last turn around before we headed back to the shifting range to take a break and switch drivers.
 I was coming down a hill off of the interstate to a side street, and stopped at the light.
 Once I had the green, I started rolling out for the left hand turn onto a two lane, two way street.
 The problem was that I didn't hold straight long enough so I took the corner a little short.
 Now, I would have cleared the white line, but some idiot in a lifted red ford heavy duty pickup had parked with his wheels over the line.
 By the time I stopped (in the middle of the turn with traffic behind me, I might add), I think I had about 6 inches to his hood.

 I think the idiot was more scared than I was, but I know won't forget to take the corner wide again.
 The rest of the drive was uneventful for me.
 After another break, Willy got his shot at the same run I had just done.
 He started off fine, but then he started running into problems remembering to drop the splitter when going into the low range.
-I'm pretty sure that it was the stress of the run itself that caused him to start to forget that step, because he was shifting fine yesterday.
+I'm pretty sure it was the stress of the run itself that caused him to start forgetting that step, because he was shifting fine yesterday.

 I also know I got approved by the second major carrier I had applied with, and I should be on the waiting list shortly.
 This one is offering me orientation shortly after I graduate, as compared to mid-June from the other carrier.
 I think I know which one I'm going to go with!